Research

 ARTIS anchors the track concerned with how humans already encounter and relate to non-human life.
 Their expertise in public mediation, their facilities, and their audiences make them a testing ground for how IX can shift that encounter.

-The research produced by the consortium is published openly.
+The research is published openly.
 Design guidelines, methodological frameworks, field documentation, and prototype records are made available as an open-access IX design toolkit: a concrete, reusable resource for practitioners and researchers working at the intersection of ecology and immersive experience.